-Despite these results, there is not yet a thorough description of the Lie algebras admitting Vaisman structures, and consequently there are not many known examples.
-In this article we deal with this problem, and we obtain a characterization of the unimodular solvable Lie algebras admitting Vaisman structures in terms of K\"ahler flat Lie algebras equipped with suitable derivations (see Theorems \ref{Main Theorem-A} and \ref{Main Theorem-B}).
-Indeed, we show that any unimodular solvable Vaisman Lie algebra is a double extension of a K\"ahler flat Lie algebra.
-In order to do this, we use the fact that Vaisman structures are closely related to Sasakian structures.
-Moreover, we establish also a relation with other geometric structures, namely with coK\"ahler Lie algebras and left-symmetric algebras.
+Moreover, we establish a relation with other geometric structures, namely, with coK\"ahler Lie algebras and left-symmetric algebras.
 More precisely, we show that any unimodular solvable Vaisman Lie algebra is a central extension of a coK\"ahler flat Lie algebra, and using this we prove the existence of a complete left-symmetric algebra structure on the Vaisman Lie algebra.
 This gives rise to a complete flat torsion-free connection on any associated solvmanifold.

 The article is organized as follows.
 In \S 2 we prove a general result about unimodular LCK Lie algebras and we recall some basic definitions.
 In \S 3 we review some properties about Vaisman Lie algebras and we give the proof of the main theorems (Theorems \ref{Main Theorem-A} and \ref{Main Theorem-B}).
 As a consequence of these theorems, we need to study derivations of a K\"ahler Lie algebra, and we do this in \S 4.
 In \S 5, we obtain a strong restriction for the existence of Vaisman structures, namely, if a unimodular solvable Lie algebra admits such a structure then the spectrum of $\ad_X$ is contained in $i\R$ for any $X$ in the Lie algebra (see Theorem \ref{Vaisman-imag.puras}).
-In \S 6 we prove the relation mentioned above with coK\"ahler Lie algebras (Theorem \ref{cokahler}) and left-symmetric algebras (Corollary \ref{LSA2}).
-Finally, in \S 7, using the characterization obtained previously we provide families of new examples of Vaisman Lie algebras in any even dimension and determine the existence of lattices in many of the corresponding Lie groups.
+In \S 6, using the characterization obtained previously we provide families of new examples of unimodular solvable Vaisman Lie algebras in any even dimension and determine the existence of lattices in many of the corresponding solvable Lie groups.
+Finally, in \S 7 we prove the relation mentioned above with coK\"ahler Lie algebras (Theorem \ref{cokahler}) and left-symmetric algebras (Corollary \ref{LSA2}).

+\textbf{Acknowledgments.} The authors are grateful to I. Dotti and K. Hasegawa for their useful comments and to the referees for their careful reading of the manuscript and their suggestions.

 \